• Key supplier to the NHS

 • Ankles

-Pressure Sore Grading:
+Pressure or Bed Sore Grading

 When pressure ulcers occur and damage the skin, they can do so at varying levels depending on how long an individual has been confined the position that caused the ulcers.